oasisprotocol/docs/docs/dapp/sapphire/guide.md

 ## Integrating Sapphire

-Once ROSE tokens are [deposited into Sapphire], it should be painless for users to begin using dapps.
-To achieve this ideal user experience, we have to modify the dapp a little, but it's made simple by our compatibility library, [@oasisprotocol/sapphire-paratime].
+Once ROSE tokens are [deposited into Sapphire], it should be painless for users to begin using dApps.
+To achieve this ideal user experience, we have to modify the dApp a little, but it's made simple by our compatibility library, [@oasisprotocol/sapphire-paratime].

 There are compatibility layers in other languages, which may be found in [the repo].